Yegorich555/web-react/README.md

    - `npm run build-dev` - building development version
    - `npm run serve` - building development hot-reloaded version with webpack-dev-server

+## How to re-use project

+1. In the header of this repo located button  `Use this template 📗` (in top-right corner).
+Click on the button and select **Create a new repository**
+2. Clone created repository to local disk and in console add branches from template repo
+  - `git remote add template https://github.com/Yegorich555/webpack-must-have`
+  - `git fetch --all`
+3. Great.
+Now you have repo tied with template-repo :)

 ## Recommended VSCode extensions

 - CSS Modules: <https://marketplace.visualstudio.com/items?itemName=clinyong.vscode-css-modules>